CartoDB/research-public/geopython25-workshop/materials/README.md

 The main data comes in four different source tables:

 - **Violent crimes data**.
 The data we will be using contains information of reported incidents of crime that occurred in the City of Chicago from 2001 to present, minus the most recent seven days.
 Data is extracted from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system and is available in [Google BigQuery's public marketplace](https://cloud.google.com/bigquery/public-data).
 In order to protect the privacy of crime victims, addresses are shown at the block level only, and specific locations are not identified.
 The data can be found in the public table `bigquery-public-data.chicago_crime.crime`.
 - **Demographic and socio-economic data**.
-We will also be using American Community Survey (ACS) Data from the [CARTO Spatial Catalog](https://carto.com/data-observatory), which are publicly available at the block group resolution using [5-years estimates](https://carto.com/spatial-data-catalog/browser/?provider=usa_acs&search=5yrs) from 2007 to 2018 and then [1-years estimates](https://carto.com/spatial-data-catalog/browser/?provider=usa_acs&search=yearly) for 2019 and 2020.
+We will also be using American Community Survey (ACS) Data from the [CARTO Spatial Catalog](https://carto.com/data-observatory), which are publicly available at the Census Block Group resolution using [5-years estimates](https://carto.com/spatial-data-catalog/browser/?provider=usa_acs&search=5yrs) from 2007 to 2018 and then [1-years estimates](https://carto.com/spatial-data-catalog/browser/?provider=usa_acs&search=yearly) for 2019 and 2020.
 Additionally, we will include information about the urbanity level of different locations, which can be extracted from the [Spatial Features](https://carto.com/blog/announcing-new-carto-spatial-features-data) dataset, CARTO's globally available derived dataset.
 - **Vacant buildings**.
 We will also use 311 calls for open and vacant buildings [reported to the City of Chicago](https://www.chicago.gov/city/en/depts/bldgs/dataset/vacant_and_abandonedbuildingsservicerequests.html) since January 1, 2010.
 This information is updated daily with the previous day's calls added to the records.
 The data set provides the date of the 311 service request and the unique Service Request number attached to each request.
 For each request, the following information (as reported by the 311 caller) is available: address location of building; whether building is vacant or occupied; whether the building is open or boarded; entry point if building is open; whether non-residents are occupying or using the building, if the building appears dangerous or hazardous and if the building is vacant due to a fire.
 - **Holiday data**.
 This [BigQuery ML public dataset](https://cloud.google.com/blog/products/data-analytics/customized-holiday-modeling-with-bigquery-ml-forecasting) reports holiday data for a custom holiday region.